Guide to U.S. Classic Head Large Cents

 In 1808, the large cent saw another new design, representing the fifth in just fifteen years of production.
-The new type would be known as the Classic Head Cent and was based on the previous large cents, but bore little actual resemblance to those.
-The new design would also be introduced for the half cent in 1809, and later for the silver and gold denominations around the same time, with these coins carrying similar features but an overall distinctive look.
-This type is closely associated with the War of 1812, which would ultimately bring an end to the series.
+The new type would be known as the Classic Head Large Cent.
+The same design would also be introduced for the half cent in 1809, followed by similar designs for the lower gold denominations in 1834.
+The large cent series is closely associated with the War of 1812, which significantly impacted the final years of production.

-On July 12, 1812, the so-called War of 1812 between the United States and the British Empire commenced with the invasion of the Canadian town of Sandwich.
-The previous month, the war had already been declared, perhaps best described as the result from the good trade relations between the United States and Britain’s rival, France.
-The war that followed, and which would last until the treaty of Ghent was signed in December of 1814, had an immediate effect on the Classic Head Cents in production at the Philadelphia Mint.
-At the time, the Mint acquired its planchets from the British firm Boulton & Watt.
-With the British embargo on American trading, the supply came to a halt, and planchets had to be obtained elsewhere.
+On July 12, 1812, the War of 1812 commenced with the invasion of the Canadian town of Sandwich.
+The war between the United States and the British Empire had an immediate and ongoing impact on the production of large cents.
+At the time, the United States Mint acquired its planchets from the British firm of Boulton & Watt.
+When a British embargo was placed on American trading, the supply came to a halt and planchets had to be obtained elsewhere.
 American companies were eager to produce the planchets, but the supply was limited and overall quality low.
-Most of the cents dated 1814 were struck on whatever leftover planchets could be found, which had already been stored at the Mint for several years.
-Because of this, cents of 1813 and 1814 tend to be darker and of lesser quality than those of earlier years.
+By 1814, cents were being struck on whatever leftover planchets could be found, which had already been in storage at the Mint for several years.
+As a result, the cents of 1813 and 1814 tend to be darker and lower quality compared to earlier years.